It's beginning to look a lot like Christmas!

 Understand your audience and create a schedule

-If your audience is more willing to see videos instead of images - you should create more video posts for them.
+If your audience is more willing to see videos instead of images, you should create more video posts for them.

 Create a Christmas offer

-Get seasonal with your offers.Now that you know your objectives and who your target audience is, it is time to create a Christmas offer that will align with these two: objectives and audience.
+Now that you know your objectives and your target audience, it's time to create a Christmas offer that will align with these two.

 Here are some ideas that might help you.
 You can create:

 - Discount codes

 - Free shipping

 📌 Note!
 Analyzing the competition is always a good idea, so make sure you check what offers your competitors are delivering on their website.

 Attract your audience with paid promotions

 Christmas is that time of the year where you can make the most out of your paid promotions.